IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset.rst

 Synopsis
 --------
-- Create, delete and operate on a sequential or partitioned data set, or a member of partitioned data set (PDS or PDSE) on the remote z/OS system.
+- Create, delete and operate on a sequential or partitioned data set, or a member of partitioned data set (PDS or PDSE) on z/OS system.
 - The available operations include rename data set or member, migrate data set and recall the migrated data set.
 - When forcing data set replacement, contents will not be preserved.